IBM Knowledge Hub

 IBM Licensing Assessment →

 IBM Maximo offers a tiered structure of user licences to fit different usage levels.
 Not every user needs a full-power (and high-cost) licence.
-The common types — with specific access rights and cost — allow CIOs to mix and match according to user roles:
+The common types allow CIOs to mix and match according to user roles.

-Cost-reduced licence limited to a maximum of 3 modules (e.g. work orders, assets, inventory).
+Cost-reduced licence limited to a maximum of 3 modules (for example work orders, assets, inventory).
 Blocked from core administrative modules (system configuration, security).
 Ideal for operational staff in a defined area.
-IBM requires a ratio of full to limited licences — historically at least 1 Full for every 3 Limited.
+IBM requires a ratio of full to limited licences, historically at least 1 Full for every 3 Limited.
 Significantly lower cost than full authorised user.

 Lighter user type for read-only, approval, and review access.
-Can run/view reports, read records, change status, and approve work orders or POs.
+Can run and view reports, read records, change status, and approve work orders or POs.
 Generally cannot create new records (except limited updates to assigned items).
 IBM often allows up to 25 Express users per 1 Authorised User.
-Priced much lower — great for managers and supervisors who need oversight but aren't daily hands-on users.
+Priced much lower.
+Great for managers and supervisors who need oversight but are not daily hands-on users.

 IBM grants unlimited self-service usage with at least one full licence in place.
 These users can submit service requests, initiate help tickets, check status, or create simple requisitions.
 Capabilities strictly limited to basic requests and views.
 No licence cost.
-Anyone who only needs to file a request (e.g. report maintenance issue) should be categorised here rather than consuming a paid licence.
+Anyone who only needs to file a request (for example, report a maintenance issue) should be categorised here rather than consuming a paid licence.

 Licence TypeAccess LevelModule LimitTypical RatioRelative Cost